For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Regent House, on Gordon Terrace in Plymouth, was made up of four Victorian houses knocked into one mansion-like property.
 It had 32 bedrooms (mostly with en suite facilities) and four kitchens – we said it was big.

-When the property was listed for sale in 2017, the estate agent selling it at the time explained that the building used to serve as a nursing home, before closing in the 1990s.
-It was then converted into communal accommodation for students in 1999.
+When the property was listed for sale in 2017, the estate agent explained that the building used to serve as a nursing home.
+It closed in the 1990s.
+In 1999, it was converted into communal accommodation for students.

 This article was originally published in 2017.
 However, in early 2022 the house was renovated into four separate student houses, each with en-suite rooms and large social spaces.